 Example for Distance Selling from Germany

-You are an online seller based in the UK and sell to several European countries.
-The products you sell online to Germany are worth 50 000€.
-No problem.
+You are an online seller based in Germany and sell to several European countries.
+The products you sell online to the Netherlands are worth 50 000€.
+This was previously not a problem.

-As soon as the annual threshold is 100 000€ you need to register for VAT in Germany.
-The annual VAT threshold limit for Germany is 100 000 EUR.
-Once this limit is reached, a VAT registration and continuing returns are required.
+As soon as the annual threshold was 100 000€ you needed to register for VAT in Germany.
+The annual VAT threshold limit for Germany was 100 000 EUR ad once this limit was reached, a VAT registration and continuing returns were required.

 Distance Selling exceptions for B2C and B2B in the EU

 Distance Selling Exception B2C: Not selling among the limit of 10,000 € in cross-border sales of digital goods within one calendar year means that the local VAT rate (the VAT rate of your homecountry) applies for those sales.
 As soon as you exceed this limit, the VAT rate of the country of import is charged.